Pearl of Wisdom:

 Can we live in Kingdom fashion if we don’t know how our spending contributes to the exploitation of the poor?

 As long as we don’t see the abuses, do we remain innocent?
-These are the kinds of tough questions I’ve been wrestling with recently as I become more familiar with the fashion and apparel industry during the launch of One Dress United.
+These are the kinds of tough questions I’ve been wrestling with as I become more familiar with the fashion and apparel industry as we build One Dress United.

 One root of these abuses is extreme poverty.
 When a woman lacks education, she lacks opportunities and falls into work she would never freely choose.

-It is the mission of One Dress United to fund the education and vocational training of the most economically vulnerable women around the world, starting with those from Jasper House Haiti.
+It is the mission of One Dress United to fund the education and vocational training of the most economically vulnerable women around the world, starting with those in Jacmel, Haiti.
 And we’re doing it with a dress.

 Insight to Action